 Table of Contents

-What is a Grunion and How Do They Run?
+What is a Grunion, and How Do They Run?

 The grunion (Leuresthes tenuis) are small silvery fish between 5 to 7 inches long that live about 3 to 4 years.
-Each year, between March and September, the grunion comes onto Southern California’s beaches to spawn during the Full and New Moons.
+Each year, the grunion comes onto Southern California’s beaches between March and September to spawn during the Full and New Moons.

-Each grunion run lasts for four consecutive days when the tide is at its highest and longest.
+Each grunion run lasts four consecutive days when the tide is at its highest and longest.
 The eggs are buried in the sand for two weeks until the next high tide arrives.
 When the larvae become agitated by the waves, they hatch and are taken back into the ocean by the tide.

-April and May are peak spawning months, so only observation is allowed.
+#April, May, and June are peak spawning months, so only observation is allowed.

 –>Grunion Run 2020 Schedule<–